 And so it is in our lives and in home ownership too.
 That leaky pipe under the sink?
 Those windows that ooze water when it rains?
 That growing stain on the ceiling?
 Those gutters full of debris?
 The filter in your furnace?
-The bare patches on your roof?
+The bare patches on your roof that already needs roof repair, I try looking for a roof installation near me?
 Those old smoke alarms?
 The draft around the door?
 The caulking in your shower?
 Even something as simple as the juice that spilled on the floor this morning while you were making breakfast … or something as significant as that hole in your budget that you see but don’t want to name.
 Those things may not be big issues right this minute, but if you don’t address them, they’re most likely going to grow into bigger, more costly problems.

 There is no magic Wipe Things Away Fairy.
 No one to wave a magic wand and make all those sticky, uncomfortable, sometimes tedious and irritating things go away — not in corrections, not in home ownership, and, indeed, not in life either.
 It’s on you.